MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 If you’ve used Hyper-V PowerShell, the design of the cmdlets for Windows Server Containers should be pretty familiar to you.
 A lot of the workflow is similar to how you’d manage a virtual machine using the Hyper-V module.
 Instead of `New-VM`, `Get-VM`, `Start-VM`, `Stop-VM`, you have `New-Container`, `Get-Container`, `Start-Container`, `Stop-Container`.
 There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows containers with PowerShell looks roughly like that of a Hyper-V VM.

-> PLease Note - Windows Containers created with Docker need to be managed with Docker.
+> Please Note - Windows Containers created with Docker need to be managed with Docker.
 For more information, see [Managing Windows Containers with Docker](./manage_docker.md).

 ##Basic Container Management with PowerShell:

 This first example will walk through the basics of creating and removing Windows Server Containers and Windows Server Container Images.

 ##Step 1 - Create a New Container
-first start a PowerShell session from the command prompt by typing `PowerShell`.
-You will know that you are in a PowerShell session when the prompt changes from `C:\directory>` to `PS C:\directory>`.
+First start a PowerShell session from the command prompt by typing `PowerShell`.
+You will know that you are in a PowerShell session when the prompt changes from ``C:\directory>`` to ``PS C:\directory>``.

 Before creating a Windows Server Container you will need the name of a Container Image and the name of a virtual switch that will be attached to the new container.